 You should talk to other elected officials and community leaders, gauge their support, and get their endorsements.

-These endorsements don’t need to be announced right then.
+These endorsements don’t need to be announced at the same moment they are received.
 You can hold them back until the proper time.

-While you’re building your early endorsement list, you can also be assessing potential donors and talking to people about what their concerns our.
+While you’re building your early endorsement list, you can also be meeting with potential donors and talking to people about what’s on their minds politically speaking.

-By learning what the concerns of your neighbors are, you can put together your initial plan that will explain why you’re running.
+By learning what the concerns of your neighbors are, you can put together an initial plan that will state to the public why you’re running.